 When they pulled apart, Steve's hands on his hips, his hands in Steve's hair guiding him towards that special spot on his neck, Steve breathed: “We really shouldn't, not here.
 How are we even getting out of the brick before Hydra tries again?”

-He bucked up against Steve's body, making Steve he knew exactly what Tony had planned for him next, circumstances be damned.
+He bucked up against Steve's body, making sure Steve knew exactly what Tony had planned for him next, circumstances be damned.
 “Leave it to Fury,” he said softly.
 “He always bails me out.
 And he's been looking to recruit you away from Philips for a while.
 He'll be here.
 He'll give us a dressing down and send us on his merry way.”

 Steve gasped against the sensitive skin of his throat: “Everything taken care of then.”